j0z/Crescendo/readme.md

 ---------------------
 Here are where the quirks come into effect.
 Find the following information and be ready to enter it:

-* Your local IP (your LAN ip, NOT your public IP)

-Windows users:

-	ipconfig

-Linux users:

-	ifconfig

 * The connection details of any other nodes you want to connect to (obviously not needed if you're building your own network.)

 You'll need: the IP of the node, its port, and login details.
 Contact the node's owner to get these.